salman-mukhtar/running-dotnet-core-web-api-on-minikube/README.md

 eval $(minikube docker-env)
 ```

-Let's try to build the docker image again and distribute it to the minikube environment one more time.
+Let's try to build the docker image and distribute it to the minikube environment one more time.

 ```
 docker build -t weather-api .